Colorado Landlord Tenant Laws, Rights, & Duties [2024]

 Like in every state, Colorado rental property owners are granted fundamental rights that allow them to run an efficient rental business.
 Some of their key rights include:

-• The right to collect rent.
+• The right to collect rent and the freedom to set rent amounts.

 • The right to deduct damages from the security deposit at the end of a tenancy if damage exceeds normal wear and tear.